zooperNova/GPI/README.md

 - **User-friendly Interface:** Clean and intuitive design for a seamless user experience.
 - **Repository Management:** Add, remove, and manage repositories easily.

-## Requirements

-- Arch Linux or an Arch-based distribution
-- GTK or Qt libraries (depending on the GUI framework used)
-- Python (if the application is developed in Python)
-- Root privileges for installing and managing packages

 ## Installation